EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `gppSoilW_CASA`: soil moisture stress on gpp_potential based on base stress and relative ratio of PET and PAW (CASA)
+- `gppSoilW_CASA`: Soil moisture stress on GPP potential based on base stress and the relative ratio of PET and PAW (CASA).

-- `gppSoilW_GSI`: soil moisture stress on gpp_potential based on GSI implementation of LPJ
+- `gppSoilW_GSI`: Soil moisture stress on GPP potential based on the GSI implementation of LPJ.

-- `gppSoilW_Keenan2009`: soil moisture stress on gpp_potential based on Keenan2009
+- `gppSoilW_Keenan2009`: Soil moisture stress on GPP potential based on Keenan (2009).

-- `gppSoilW_Stocker2020`: soil moisture stress on gpp_potential based on Stocker2020
+- `gppSoilW_Stocker2020`: Soil moisture stress on GPP potential based on Stocker (2020).

-- `gppSoilW_none`: sets the soil moisture stress on gpp_potential to one (no stress)
+- `gppSoilW_none`: Sets soil moisture stress on GPP potential to 1 (no stress).

 </details>